 Net Tuition and fees includes tuition and fees plus residence and dining fees less scholarship allowances.
-Table 3 shows the trend for Tuition and Fee Revenue from FY2012 through FY2016.
-For the System, student-based revenue has been flat during the five year period, despite increases in tuition.
-Enrollments in a time of decreasing high school graduates in the state have created a challenge for the schools in our system.
+Table 3 shows the trend for Tuition and Fee Revenue from FY2013 through FY2017.
+For the System, student-based revenue has been flat during the five-year period, despite increases in tuition.
+Enrollments in a time of decreasing high school graduates in the state have created a challenge for the colleges in our system.